 - interest from the account is comprised of a base rate and a fidelity rate;

 - the base rate is paid annually on 1 January;

 - the fidelity rate is paid quarterly and a fidelity premium can be obtained a year after the deposit is made or from the beginning of a new fidelity period;

-As part of a recent tax reform, interest payments on regulated Belgian savings accounts are tax exempt up to €940 (before €1,880) in 2018 while a reduced tax rate of 15% applies to any amount exceeding the threshold.
+As part of a 2018 tax reform, interest payments on regulated Belgian savings accounts are tax exempt up to €940 (before €1,880) while a reduced tax rate of 15% applies to any amount exceeding the threshold.

 “Regulated savings accounts are popular with most Belgian households,” Jaeken says.
 “Some of the reasons why Belgians tend to have lots of saving in regulated savings accounts is because the taxation is lower and they don’t want to take risks in investments.”